berkanbugday/motorove/apps/landing/README-DOCKER-HUB.md

 # Motorove Landing Page - Docker Hub Deployment Guide

-This guide explains how to build and push the Motorove landing page Docker images to Docker Hub with multi-architecture support.
+This guide explains how to build and push the Motorove landing page Docker images to the shared `motorove/images` Docker Hub repository with landing-specific tags and multi-architecture support.

 ## Prerequisites